joshuamhtsang/menke_but_python/README.md

 $ pip install numpy

 and of course it will install into the Venv environment.
+Alternatively, you the 'requirements.txt' file included in this repository:

+$ pip install -r requirements.txt

 # Setup: github, git, ssh git clone